arnoan/eu-dash/community.md

 [Home](README.md) // [Happenings](happenings.md) // **[Community](community.md)** // [Meetup](meetup.md)

 ## Community Chat on Gitter
-In order to facilitate easy contact between data enthusiasts in the region we provide an integrated **Community Chat** hosted on Gitter where you can easily interact with your peers.
+In order to facilitate easy contact between data enthusiasts in the region we have an integrated community chat hosted on Gitter where you can easily interact with your peers.
 Sub-channels exist for focused discussion on specific themes.
 Please come and join the conversation in our [Gitter chat](https://gitter.im/eu-dash/Lobby).

 ## Monthly Meetups
 We also organise a monthly meetup where we mix and mingle in person, have a good time and support each other in all data related themes.
 Come, learn, connect and have a good time!
 You can sign up and find more information about our upcoming meetups [here](https://www.meetup.com/euregio-data-science-meetup/).